ncruces/go-sqlite3/vfs/README.md

 On Windows, this module uses `LockFileEx` and `UnlockFileEx`, like SQLite.

+On Linux and z/OS, BSD locks are fully functional, but incompatible with POSIX advisory locks (and SQLite).
+You can opt into BSD locks with the `sqlite3_flock` build tag.

 On all other platforms, file locking is not supported, and you must use [`nolock=1`](https://sqlite.org/uri.html#urinolock) (or [`immutable=1`](https://sqlite.org/uri.html#uriimmutable))